Extended Warranty: Is the Cost Worth the Value?

 What percentage of people use their warranty?

 Studies suggest 40-60% of warranty buyers file at least one claim.
-Of those, many receive repairs worth more than their warranty cost.
+Of those, many receive repairs that would have been costly out-of-pocket.
 Results vary by vehicle type and age.

 Should I just save the money instead?

-Self-insuring works if you can handle unexpected $3,000-$5,000 expenses without financial stress.
-If a major repair would strain your budget, warranty protection has value.
+Self-insuring works if you can handle unexpected $3,000-$5,000 repair expenses without financial stress.
+If a major repair would strain your budget, protection has value.

 Do warranties cover enough to be worth it?

 Quality warranties cover major mechanical failures that are the most expensive repairs.
-Review coverage carefully to ensure your warranty covers the components most likely to fail on your vehicle.
+Review coverage carefully to ensure your plan covers the components most likely to fail on your vehicle.